-- Tariffs of between 8 and 30 per cent on rapeseed (canola) oil will be eliminated progressively by 1 January 2018 to 2028.
-Exports from Australia were worth $2 million in 2016.
+- Tariffs of between 8 and 30 per cent on rapeseed (canola) oil will be eliminated progressively by 1 January 2028.
+Exports from Australia were worth $4 million in 2017.

 Korea will progressively eliminate its 22.5 per cent tariff on all sheep and goat meat by 1 January 2023.
 Tariffs on key pork exports of 22.5 to 25 per cent will be progressively eliminated between 1 January 2018 and 2028.

 Key products, such as frozen southern bluefin tuna (previous tariff 10 per cent) and rock lobsters (20 per cent) entered duty free from 1 January 2016.

 Australia’s wine trade with Korea is significant, with $13 million worth of bottled wine exported to Korea in 2017.
 Wine exports previously faced a 15 per cent tariff.

 - As of entry into force, Australian wine — including sparkling wine, red wine and white wine — can now enter Korea duty free.